 Asbestos Reinforced Textured Coating (Artex) contains Chrysotile (White Asbestos)

-ARTEX was used extensively on walls and ceilings throughout the 1970s and 1980s.
+On ceilings and walls and was widespread throughout the 1970s and 1980s.

 How can I tell if the textured coating on my walls and ceilings contains asbestos?

-If the Artex is undamaged it can be left safely in place, as with all asbestos products the danger occurs when it’s damaged either by design or by accident.
-Sanding or drilling the Artex will result in asbestos fibres being released into the air.
+If it is undamaged, it can be left safely in place.
+As with all asbestos products, the danger occurs when it’s damaged by design or accident.
+If you sand or drill into it, the Artex will release asbestos fibres into the air.

 Have a look at the HSE website Asbestos essentials for more information.